skip to main content

 6 GHz5,925 MHz7,125 MHz1,200 MHz

-I discuss the 6 GHz band more in our Wi-Fi 6 vs. Wi-Fi 6E article, but needless to say, if speed is what you need, then 6 GHz is the connection to use … for now, anyway.
+I discuss the 6 GHz band more in my Wi-Fi 6 vs. Wi-Fi 6E article, but needless to say, if speed is what you need, then 6 GHz is the connection to use … for now, anyway.

 10Gbps wired connections

-All but one of the Wi-Fi 6 and Wi-Fi 6E routers I’ve tested to date use Gigabit Ethernet or 2.5Gbps Ethernet for internet (WAN).
-The Linksys Hydra Pro 6E is the only router I’ve tested with a 5Gbps Ethernet connection used for the internet.
+All but one of the Wi-Fi 6 and Wi-Fi 6E routers I’ve tested to date use Gigabit Ethernet or 2.5 Gigabit Ethernet for internet (WAN).
+Until recently, the Linksys Hydra Pro 6E was the only router I’ve tested with a 5 Gigabit Ethernet connection used for the internet.
+The 10 Gigabit Ethernet port is typically used on fiber optical network terminals (think fiber modem) that are used to bring fiber internet into your home.

-So, while 10Gbps Ethernet isn’t exclusive to Wi-Fi 7, you’ll see this superfast port on Wi-Fi 7 routers for internet and wired connections.
-Given the speeds you can squeeze out of Wi-Fi 7, I honestly can’t imagine routers using anything slower for your internet tether.
+So, while 10 Gigabit Ethernet isn’t exclusive to Wi-Fi 7, you’ll see this superfast port on Wi-Fi 7 routers for internet and wired connections.
+Not all of them have 10 Gigabit Ethernet ports, however, due to pricing and total throughput.

 Higher modulation